On this page:

 - Micheal Theobald – 2013 American Alliance for Health, Physical Education, Recreation and Dance (AAHPERD) Major of the Year

-- Tyler Begley – 2012 National Association for Sport & Physical Education Major of the Year
+- Tyler Begley – 2012 National Association for Sport and Physical Education Major of the Year

 Kevin Lorson, Ph.D.